coleyr/PaintedLake/content/posts/baby-its-cold-outside.md

 ---
-title: Baby, It's Cold Outside
+title: 'Baby, It's Cold Outside'
 date: 2020-01-23
 tags: ['The Bottom of the Lake', 'Carl Schreiber']
 ---